Iconvault/Astralis/README.md

 # Astralis 🌠
 Astralis is a [Lune](https://github.com/Iconvault/Astralis) script that automates the process of fetching, rasterizing, packing, and uploading [Iconify](https://github.com/iconify/iconify) icon sets to Roblox as optimized sprite atlases.

-It also powers **Iconvault**, providing users with thousands of high-quality icons.
+It also powers **Iconvault**, providing users with thousands of high-quality icons every week.
 Astralis is purpose-built to ensure you always have access to the latest icon sets, without any plugin updates required.

 > Iconvault is coming soon.
 Stay tuned! 🤫
 ## ⚙️ What Astralis Does